#248) Jezebel (1938)

 - The duels in this film are not as exciting as “Hamilton” has led me to believe.

-- Amy’s going for the Ellen Page Record for Most Expository Questions per Minute.
+- Amy’s going for the Elliot Page Record for Most Expository Questions per Minute.

 - Running down a spiral staircase in a hoop skirt must be difficult.